fmqeisfeld/OMP-GKQ/README.md

 # OMP-threaded Gauss-Lobatto-Kronrod quadrature

 ## Description
-The title pretty much tells it: This is an omp-parallelized integration scheme based on the Gauss-Lobatto method with a Kronrod extension.
+The title pretty much tells it: This is an omp-parallelized, adaptive integration scheme based on the Gauss-Lobatto method with a Kronrod extension.
 The method is described in the wonderful numerical recipes collection.
 A serial example code can be found in the webnote [here](http://numerical.recipes/webnotes/nr3web4.pdf).
 The code compares the performance of the integration of some arbitrary function against GSL's *gsl_integration_qag*.